8 Things I Love Seeing in Books

 You know I already love friendships and slow-burn romances, I also seriously love those awkward love-hate relationships/friendships.

-Let’s be clear, NOT some creepy stalker/persistent character and the one they are trying to wear down.
-But that comedic “why are you even on the quest, you don’t even have a sword!” kind of moments.
+Let’s be clear, I’m not into some creepy stalker/persistent character and the one they are trying to wear down.

 Some of my fave books/movies/TV series have characters like that.
 I never get tired of it.
 Ever.